 For parents that work full-time and must leave their child with a caregiver or childcare facility, it’s imperative that they know what to do in case of an emergency and have properly working smoke detectors and fire extinguishers.
 Brad says, “If your child is badly burned while in the care of a negligent party, I’d suggest investigating exactly how the injury occurred.
 There may be a potential for liability in which the child’s parent would be owed compensation for any out-of-pocket expenses.”

 At Parker Law Firm, we are board-certified personal injury lawyers and would love to hear your story to see how we can help.
-Contact us by filling out our form or call our Bedford, Texas office at 817-440-3888.

 At Parker Law Firm, our experienced personal injury lawyers believe people matter.
 We are committed to our clients, not case numbers, and we believe in the power of the civil justice system.
 With years spent both representing accident victims and participating in the state legislative process, our founder, Brad Parker, has developed a deep understanding of the law and gained unique experience that helps him get results for his clients.